katgzco/AirBnB_clone/README.md

 Updates an instance based on the class name and id by adding or updating attribute

+(hbnb) help quit
+Quit command to exit the program
 ```

 ========== NOW WE ARE USE THE COMMANDS ===========